MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue which prevented some browser extensions using the `chrome.storage.managed` API from functioning correctly.

-### Announcement

-- Support non-special scheme URLs.
-In Microsoft Edge Stable Version 130.0.2849.46 support for Non-special scheme URLs was enabled.
-(Previously, the URL parser didn't support non-special URLs.
-The parser parses non-special URLs as if they had an opaque path, which is not aligned with the URL standard.)
-For more information, see [Support Non-Special Scheme URLs](http://bit.ly/url-non-special).

-  Users have found that Edge breaks URL parsing for external applications.
-Repro steps include having a web application that calls into a custom protocol and launches a URL that might be affected by this change in URL parsing.
-We reverted this change to allow admins and developers to have more time to update.
-The feature will be enabled in a future Microsoft Edge version.

 ## Version 130.0.2849.52: October 22, 2024

 Fixed various bugs and performance issues, improved reliability.